SpinDoctorMRI/SpinDoctor/README.md

 	due to certain difficulties of implementing the matrix eigenvalue solution on a restricted eigenvalue interval.
 	This technical issue will be addressed in a future release.*****

 Getting started

 1. The DISTRIBUTE folder contains drivers for typical simulations.
+2. Some neuron finite element meshes are stored in DISTRIBUTE/msh_files.
+3. The input files of the drivers are located at DISTRIBUTE/params_files.
+4. The saved simulation data are saved in DISTRIBUTE/saved_simul.
-2. The functions that the user is likely to call directly from the driver are located at the top level of DISTRIBUTE/SRC.
+5. The functions that the user is likely to call directly from the driver are located at the top level of DISTRIBUTE/SRC.
-3. Other functions are stored in subfolders of DISTRIBUTE/SRC.
+6. Other functions are stored in subfolders of DISTRIBUTE/SRC.
-4. Documentation of the top level functions can be found in DOC/
+7. Documentation of the top level functions can be found in DOC/
-5. User Guide is found [here](https://github.com/jingrebeccali/SpinDoctor/blob/MatrixFormalismModule/User%20Guide.pdf)
+8. User Guide is found [here](https://github.com/jingrebeccali/SpinDoctor/blob/MatrixFormalismModule/User%20Guide.pdf)

 There are the following provided drivers